Pests

 Follow with a light application of insecticidal soap, diluted appropriately, since this species' thin leaves can be more sensitive to strong treatments than tougher-leaved houseplants; test on one leaf first if unsure.

-Repeat treatment every five to seven days for at least three to four rounds, since mealybug eggs are protected and hatch on a staggered schedule.
+Repeat treatment every five to seven days for at least three to four rounds, since mealybug eggs sit protected under a waxy coating and hatch unevenly over time, so one round alone won't reach every generation.

 Check the rhizome and base of leaf stalks closely, since this is where mealybugs cluster most on this species and where a treatment round can easily miss individuals hidden in the dense growth.

-Continue checking weekly for at least a month after visible signs are gone, since a missed cluster can restart the infestation.
+Continue checking weekly for at least a month after visible signs are gone, since a missed cluster tucked in the leaf-stalk joint can restart the infestation from just a few survivors.

 Prevention

-- Check leaf stalk bases and the rhizome regularly for early signs
+• Check leaf stalk bases and the rhizome regularly for early signs, since this is where the pest concentrates on this species

-- Treat any infestation completely and promptly rather than partially
+• Treat any infestation completely and promptly rather than partially, following through on repeat rounds even after visible signs disappear

 Quick Summary